Molly Spotted Elk: Work life

 She performed with Miller Brothers' 101 Ranch both on tour and in Oklahoma.
 It was as a result of winning a dance competition of Natives Americans in Oklahoma that she was adopted by the Cheyenne and given the name of Spotted Elk.

 In 1926, Elk moved to New York looking for opportunities, fame, and fortune.
 She had different jobs to save money for school such as a nude model, dance teacher, and more.

 After a lot of practice, she won a role in the chorus line of the Foster Girls.
 They traveled to San Antonio for eight months to perform at the Aztec.
 There, she decide to pursue a writing career, so when she was not dancing, she was writing poetry, adventure stories, literary fiction, and more.
 After the tour was done, she went back to New York where she continued working.

 She starred in The Silent Enemy, a 1930 silent-film drama of American Indian life.
-Sometimes she worked as an artists' model; among the artists for whom she modeled was Bonnie MacLeary.
+Sometimes she worked as an artist's model; among the artists for whom she modeled was Bonnie MacLeary.

 Life in Paris

-In 1931, she moved to Paris, France, where she found an audience for traditional Native American dance.
+In 1931, she arrived in Paris to perform at the International Colonial Exposition.
+In Paris, she found an enthusiastic audience for traditional Native American dance.
+She wrote in her diary:

+Maybe I am foolish, with no money, but hopes galore.
+But I DO want to do something with my Indian dancing here in a serious artistic way.
+And I’m willing to take a great chance to accomplish it.

 While there, she met and married French journalist Jean Archambaud.
 At this time she began researching the folktales and traditions of the Native American northeast.

 In 1933, the Depression affected Paris.
 As a result she had less opportunities to dance, and Archambaud was fired from his job.
 In 1934, she moved to New York where she had a few jobs; she was pregnant and gave birth there.
 In 1938, Elk and her daughter moved back to Paris to be reunited with Archambaud.
 However, their happiness lasted only a short while; the Nazis invaded and she and her daughter were separated from Archambaud.
 They never saw him again.
 Together mother and child crossed the Pyrenees Mountains on foot to Spain.
 From there they returned to the United States, where Elk spent the rest of her life on the Penobscot Reservation.